The Van der Pol oscillator

 plot!( data["x2"].time, data["x2"].value, label="x2" )

-We have seen that graphical modelling in Engee is a convenient way to experiment with system topology, to complicate the model or to use it as part of a complex demonstration.
+We have seen that graphical modeling in Engee is a convenient way to experiment with the topology of the system, complicate the model, or use it as part of a complex demonstration.